 What is the maintenance cost of the system?

 The maintenance costs are mostly in the replaceable filter cartridges.
-For Guzzle H2O systems, that cost is $15.00 per cartridge.
+For Guzzle H2O systems, that cost is about $18.00 per cartridge.
 Furthermore, there are replacement cartridges available worldwide.
 For many other purification systems, there are expensive replacement cartridges.

 There are many options on the market to consider when choosing the best water filtration and purification system for you.
 We hope that using the criteria above has helped you decide what’s best for your situation.